 - your stomach and diaphragm

-If you know anything about singing, you know that breath control and breathing technique is absolutely crucial to everything.
+If you know anything about singing, you know that breath control and breathing technique is absolutely crucial to everything including a good falsetto.

 The only reason you can make sound with your voice is because air in your lungs vibrates and resonates when met with different types of resistance from your vocal cords/folds.